mhwasil/pointcloud_classification/README.md

 A point cloud classification on real data using CNNs.
-There are three methods proposed in this work: 3DmFFV-Inception, 3DmFV-Net and dynamic graph convolution (DGCNN).
+We proposed 3DmFV-Inception and implemented 3DmFV-Net and dynamic graph convolution (DGCNN) on real dataset.
 * Dependencies
    * tensorflow
    * open3d